William Wordsworth: Death

-William Wordsworth died at home at Rydal Mount from an aggravated case of pleurisy on 23 April 1850, and was buried at St Oswald's Church, Grasmere.
+Wordsworth died at home at Rydal Mount from an aggravated case of pleurisy on 23 April 1850, and was buried at St Oswald's Church, Grasmere.
 His widow, Mary, published his lengthy autobiographical "Poem to Coleridge" as The Prelude several months after his death.
 Though it failed to interest people at the time, it has since come to be widely recognised as his masterpiece.